iworks/fleet/readme.txt

 = GitHub =

-The Simple Consent Mode plugin is available also on [GitHub - Fleet](https://github.com/iworks/fleet).
+The Fleet Manager plugin is available also on [GitHub - Fleet](https://github.com/iworks/fleet).

 = See room for improvement? =